Data: What we collect

 Your right to access or delete the data we hold about you

 You have the right to know what data we hold about you.
 You also have the right to ask us to delete the data we hold about you.
-To ask us to tell you what data we hold about you, or to delete the data we hold about you, please contact Laura Simpson by email firstname.lastname@example.org or via the form on our Contact page.
+To ask us to tell you what data we hold about you, or to delete the data we hold about you, please contact Joanne McMahon by email firstname.lastname@example.org via the form on our Contact page.

 User tracking and web cookies policy statement